kalyanpi4/pySW/README.md

 # pySW
-A Wrapper Around Solidworks VBA API
+A Wrapper around Solidworks VBA API for Automating Geometry Modifications for Python-based Optimization and Design Space Exploration

 pySW is simply a Python wrapper around Solidworks built-in VBA API for automated modifications to Solidworks assemblies and parts.